 20.5 Performance Evaluation

 c.
-On completion of the project, the client Service Area manager will meet with Purchasing and Supply to review the evaluation.
+On completion of the project, the client Service Area manager will meet with Procurement and Supply to review the evaluation.
 All supporting documents pertaining to any substandard performance and comments must be attached to the evaluation document.
-Purchasing and Supply will forward a copy of the completed evaluation to the supplier, contractor or consultant for their records.
-The supplier, contractor or consultant may request a meeting with the client Service Area manager and a representative from Purchasing and Supply to discuss the evaluation and shall have twenty (20) calendar days following delivery of the evaluation to request an appeal.
-This appeal shall be forwarded to Purchasing and Supply.
+Procurement and Supply will forward a copy of the completed evaluation to the supplier, contractor or consultant for their records.
+The supplier, contractor or consultant may request a meeting with the client Service Area manager and a representative from Procurement and Supply to discuss the evaluation and shall have twenty (20) calendar days following delivery of the evaluation to request an appeal.
+This appeal shall be forwarded to Procurement and Supply.

 d.
 The appeal shall be conducted by a dispute committee which will hear from both City staff or its consultants and the supplier at a time and place appointed in writing by the Committee.
 The decision of the Dispute Committee shall be in writing and it shall be final.